 The overall responsibilities of the assignment are to:

-- Provide high-level technical assistance and advice to national counterparts and their institutions on MERL in relation to strategic planning, legal and regulatory frameworks, planning and budgeting, sub-national planning, public financial management and sectoral activities to support realisation of risk informed development
+- Provide high-level technical assistance and advice to national counterparts and their institutions on risk informing development in relation to strategic planning, legal and regulatory frameworks, planning and budgeting, sub-national planning, public financial management and sectoral activities to support realisation of risk informed development

 Provide training and capacity building for project staff and partners

-- Identify, design and lead capacity building initiatives and training packages on MERL for project stakeholders, particularly core project staff
+- Identify, design and lead capacity building initiatives and training packages on risk informed development for project stakeholders and government focal points

 - Identify or create training materials and training manuals that are contextualised and appropriate for project team and partners